jasonxoc/nerdfonts-tmux/README.rst

 ------------------------------------------

 * Shows an icon that represents the charge of your battery
-* I put a bunch of default window icon representations in window_name.sh
+* I put a bunch of default window icon representations in tmux_window_names.sh
 * You see an example of being sshed into a server, it has a different sh icon
 * The bash window is the default shell icon
 * There are different active state glyphs used when it felt better to me